 All students must achieve two levels of admission-Initial Admission and Full Admission-to the School of Education prior to completion of the BEd degree.
-Applicants for Full Admission to the program must have completed any requisite CUC Probationary Admission requirement.
 Progress in the program determines eligibility for admission, and it applies as follows.

 INITIAL ADMISSION